trojanspike/qbian/README.md

 - [ ] Quiet down with minibian-qemu.sh script , clear , echo info to user & put to log file
 - [ ] Checks folder and files are avail , else either create or error out
 - [ ] Error Checks in /bin/qbain
+- [ ] Make tar minibian file configurable with a config file